jfalcou/eve/doc/manual/functions/arithmetic/div.rst

   - with a rounding option ``div[cond](x, y, TAG())`` the function behaves as computing the floating division with infinite precision then applying the rounding option to return a properly typed value.

-  - With :ref:`saturated_ <feature-decorator>` decorator provides  the saturated operation.
+  - With the :ref:`saturated_ <feature-decorator>` decorator provides  the saturated operation.

   - Masked call is allowed: ``div[cond](x, y)`` is equivalent to ``if_else(cond, div(x, y), x)``